filipvojtko107/first-follow-set-calculator/README.md

 # first-follow-set-calculator
-First-Follow set calculator for context-free (LL type) and regular grammars.
+First-Follow set calculator for context-free (of course only LL type) and regular grammars.

 Grammar syntax:
 S -> A B